-(2) Employed Part-Time Head(s) of households employed part-time in FY 2016 is 77 (10%).
+(2) Employed Part-Time Head(s) of work-able households employed part- time in FY 2016 is 58.
 No change is anticipated.
 Some heads of household will move from unemployment to part-time employment, and others will move from part-time to full-time employment.
-Actual heads of households with part-time employment is 615 (9%).
+Actual heads of work-able households with part-time employment is 424.
 No, this outcome does not meet the benchmark for this metric in percentage terms but exceeds the standard in head of household count.
-Percentage of total work-able households employed part-time in FY 2016 is 22% (64).
+Percentage of total work-able households employed part-time in FY 2016 is 22%.
 No change is anticipated.
 Some heads of household will move from unemployment to part-time employment, and others will move from part-time to full-time employment.
-Actual percentage of workable households with parttime employment is 14% (456).
+Actual percentage of workable households with part-time employment is 15%.
 No, this outcome does not meet the benchmark for this metric.
-(3) Enrolled in an Educational Program Head(s) of households enrolled in an educational program in FY 2016 is 34 (4%).
+(3) Enrolled in an Educational Program Head(s) of work-able households enrolled in an educational program in FY 2016 is 27.
 No change is anticipated.
 This activity is expected to result in employment changes, but no changes to educational activity.
 Yes, the outcome meets the benchmark for this metric.
-Percentage of total work-able households enrolled in an educational program in FY 2016 is 9% (27).
+Percentage of total work-able households enrolled in an educational program in FY 2016 is 10%.
 No change is anticipated.
-This activity is expected to result in employment changes, but no changes to educational activity.
-No, this outcome does not meet the benchmark for this metric in percentage terms.
-(4) Enrolled in Job Training Program Head(s) of households enrolled in a job training program in FY 2016 is 5 (1%).
+This activity is expected to result in employment changes, but no changes to educational activity. , , No, this outcome does not meet the benchmark for this metric in percentage terms.
+(4) Enrolled in Job Training Program Head(s) of work-able households enrolled in a job training program in FY 2016 is 5.
 No change is anticipated.
 This activity is expected to result in employment changes, but no changes to job training activity.
 Yes, the outcome meets the benchmark for this metric.
-Percentage of total work-able households enrolled in a job training program in FY 2016 is 2% (5).
+Percentage of total work-able households enrolled in a job training program in FY 2016 is 2%.
 No change is anticipated.
-This activity is expected to result in employment changes, but no changes to job training activity.
-Actual percentage of workable households enrolled in a job training program in FY 2017 is 1% (38).
-No, this outcome does not meet the benchmark for this metric in percentage terms.
+This activity is expected to result in employment changes, but no changes to job training activity. , , No, this outcome does not meet the benchmark for this metric in percentage terms.